-Use the Psychology Internship & Volunteer Sites to browse local organizations and find an engagement experience related to your interests and goals.
+Use the Psychology list of volunteer and internship sites to browse local organizations and find an engagement experience related to your interests and goals.
 Read the Psych Scoop newsletter to stay up-to-date on current position openings, and meet with psychology advising for additional assistance.

 The Psychology Engagement Award awards up to $500 each semester for students participating in an unpaid, hands-on engagement experience related to psychology.

-CLA Career Services can help you explore your interests, find internships, apply to positions, and more.
+CLA Career Services may help you explore your interests, find internships, apply to positions, and more.

 - Apply for CLA Internship Scholarships